DMIN | Admission Requirements

 Official sealed transcripts for all bachelor degrees and graduate degree(s).
 The applicant must hold the basic theological degree (Master of Divinity, Master of Ministry, or its equivalent) from an accredited seminary or graduate school of ministry.
-A minimum of 42 hours of theological graduate study beyond the baccalaureate degree is required.
 Students must have a grade point average of 3.0 on a 4.0 scale.

 3 Recommendation Letters